joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

 This is a simple TODO.
 New items are added at the top

+ * remove orphaned mutants
+ * change the cascade in the tables. this is so mutants are NOT deleted just because the mutation point is. this is to make it possible to "reconnect" mutants. this will be extremly useful when the algorithm for calculating the mutants checksum is changed to doing it on the tokens and skip comments.
  * calculate the score on the unique changes in the source code. this is to avoid inflating when different mutants can result in the same source code change.
  * save stdout/stderr log when testing mutants. this makes it easier to understand why "test" and "build" scripts fail.
  * make it possible for the user to define "mutation operator sets" from the 40+ primitives.
 There is no reason why they are hardcoded.